tcle103/cmpm-121-d3/PLAN.md

 - [x] create a map for caches that have been modified for memento pattern
 - [x] create caretaker interface for memento pattern
 - [x] modify drawCache to interact with stored caches to draw using data from memento

+### D3.d: Gameplay Across Real-world Space and Time

+- [ ] test access to the geolocation api